ansible/ansible-sign/README.md

 # `ansible-sign`

-This is a library and auxillary CLI tool for dealing with Ansible content verification.
+This is a library and auxiliary CLI tool for dealing with Ansible content verification.

 It does the following: